-The Inertial Alignment Tool can be found under "Tools" \rightarrow "Inertial Alignment".
+The Inertial Alignment Tool can be found under Tools → Inertial Alignment.

-Note: Third party aiding sources will not work with this tool.
+Note: Third party aiding sources are not compatible with this tool.

 The Inertial Alignment tool determines the reference frame misalignment between Subsonus and the aiding source by comparing each devices internal inertial measurements.
 For the tool to function correctly and converge upon accurate offset values, the following is required: